t4d-gmbh/Weekend-Out/README_solutions.md

 Solution: `origin` is the default name for the remote repository.
 It is a shorthand for the URL of the remote repository.
 You can have multiple remotes with different names.
 The `-v` flag shows the URLs of the remotes.

 - What would be the result of the `git push` command if you didn't specify the branch name?
 Solution: The default behavior of `git push` is to push the current branch to the remote repository.
 If you don't specify the branch name, Git will push the current branch to the remote repository.
+Think of a situation where you need to explicitly state the name of the remote and why this situation might be useful.

 - In which cases would it be useful to have multiple remote repositories?
 Solution: Having multiple remotes can be useful when working with different teams or repositories.
 For example, you might have a remote repository for your team's work (e.g. on a private enterprise server) and another remote repository for open-source contributions (e.g. on a public platform like GitHub, GitLab, or Bitbucket).
 You can push and pull changes from different remotes depending on the context.